 - Self-printing of electronically provided material

-- Computer, electronic accessories, and internet accessed required for online learning
+- Computer, electronic accessories, and reasonable access to stable internet for online learning

 - Travel to the project site for projects hosted by external supervisors

 Work placement, internships or practicums

 As part of its partnership arrangements with Health Agencies, the Faculty of Health at the University of Canberra is aware of the confidentiality of information gained from clinical placements and externships.
 Students are expected to analyse their experiences from these as part of their academic study.
 To support learning while protecting the confidentiality of information, the following guidelines have been developed:

 - Pseudonyms should be used for the names of patients and organisations in all academic work.

 - Identifying demographic information should be modified in academic work, using terminology such as ‘similar to'.

 - Students should mark all academic work with sensitive information as ‘in-confidence' in the footer.